starside/SimpleSpreadsheet/README.md

 	return Token(None, TokenKind.ERROR)
 ```

+## Evaluating the spreadsheet

-Internally the program operates recusively.  evalCell does the actual evaluation
-of a cell.
-If it encounters a cell reference, like b2, it will recursively
-evaluate cell b2.
+Internally the program operates recusively.
+A method in Sheet called evalCell does the actual evaluation of a cell.
+If it encounters a cell reference, like b2, it will recursively evaluate cell b2.
 Cells are marked with a cell state.
-The reason is if
-evalCell encounters a cell that has not finished calculating its value, it
-means a circular definition exists.
+The reason is if evalCell encounters a cell that has not finished calculating its value, it means a circular definition exists.
 This results in an error.

 For example, the input:

 input.csv:

->b1,a1
+    b1,a1
->b2 1 +,1
+    b2 1 +,1

-will return:
+will result in

-output.csv:
->#ERR, #ERR
+    #ERR, #ERR
->2.0, 1.0
+    2.0, 1.0

-Cells also record their final numeric value, so if a cell is referenced multiple
-times it does not need to recomute the result.
+Cells also record their final numeric value, so if a cell is referenced multiple times it does not need to recompute the result.

-Another way to solve this is a topological sort, to determine the order of cell
-calculation.
-However I chose recursive because I felt like it was more idiot
-proof in the time limits.
+Another way to solve this is a topological sort, to determine the order of cell calculation.
+However I chose recursive because I felt like it was more idiot proof in the time limits.

 I include a sample input.csv.